 Our 100-micron safety and security window film stops 99% of harmful UV, which dramatically decreases the chance of fading and increases security and safety.

 If our painting services are required, we strip the frame and sashes of all loose paint, gradually sand the area down to a 180-grit finish, and then apply acrylic primer and undercoats.
-We then apply a water-based top coat in the finish and colour you request.
+We then apply the water-based top coats in the finish and colour you request.
 Our water-based top coat is environmentally sustainable, fast drying, and non-yellowing, leaving your windows with a premium, durable finish without harming the environment.